 - The PCF may receive UE subscription data and notification related to the energy related information to trigger making policy decisions (reusing the existing parameters) based on operator policy.

-NOTE 1: Further details and what additional energy related information can be taken into account for policy control will be defined during the normative work.
+NOTE 1: Further details including the input parameters and the affected policies for policy control will be defined during the normative work.

-NOTE 2: Further details, more parameters and associated procedures will be defined during the normative work.
+- The CHF, based on the energy related information in PDU Session/QoS Flow granularity and the energy saving subscription information of the UE, performs charging and triggers the adjustment of the parameters used for session management.